pramodn02/mifosx/INSTALL.md

 #### 3.3.7 Startup tomcat
   Startup tomcat:
-  - Platform application should be available @ https://[server ip address]:8443/mifosng-provider/api/v1/offices?tenantIdentifier=default&pretty=true
+  - Platform application should be available @ https://[server ip address]:8443/fineract-provider/api/v1/offices?tenantIdentifier=default&pretty=true
-  - Community application should be available @ https://[server ip address]:8443/community-app?baseApiUrl=https://[server ip address]:8443/mifosng-provider/api/v1/
+  - Community application should be available @ https://[server ip address]:8443/community-app?baseApiUrl=https://[server ip address]:8443/fineract-provider/api/v1/
   - API docs should be available @ https://[server ip address]:8443/api-docs/apiLive.htm

   *where [server ip address] is the hostname or IP address of your computer.
-For instance, if you've installed Mifos on your local machine then [server ip address] is localhost*
+For instance, if you've installed fineract on your local machine then [server ip address] is localhost*

 ## How to integrate the web front-end UI with the back-end

 To be able to use the front-end UI along with the back-end, you simply need to copy the webapp's source code files to the ```apps``` folder.
 For instance, you could copy the source code files of the community app to ```apps/community-app```.
 This would enable you to access the commuity app from the following URL:
-*https://[server ip address]:8443/mifosng-provider/apps/community-app?baseApiUrl=https://[server ip address]:8443*
+*https://[server ip address]:8443/fineract-provider/apps/community-app?baseApiUrl=https://[server ip address]:8443*